jasonbayton/11ty/_src/projects/kiosk-app-generator/support/get-started.md

 Without that policy step, KAG installs as a regular app and the system launcher continues to be shown.

 Every app surfaced by KAG also needs to be allowed by the kiosk policy.
 KAG can show a tile for `com.example.app`, but Android will still block the launch if that target app is not installed, not force-installed, or not included in the lock-task allowlist.

+Admin escape apps follow the same rule.
+The hidden drawer can expose packages that are not visible on the main grid, but it cannot bypass lock task or launch apps that are missing from the device or policy allowlist.

 ## Rebuild or update